coderefinery/git-collaborative/content/remotes.md

 ## Forking a repository

+When a fork is made on GitHub/GitLab a complete copy, of all or selected branches, of the repository is made.
+The copy will reside under a different account on GitHub/GitLab.
 Forking of a repository is of high relevance when working with a git repository to which you do not have write access.
-When a fork is made on GitHub/GitLab, a complete copy of the repository is made.
-The copy will reside under a different account on GitHub/GitLab.
+* In the fork repository commits can be made to the base branch (`main` or `master`), and to other branches.
+* The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull or merge requests.

 ```{figure} img/overview/fork.png
 :alt: Forking